 Our favorite winter hikes near Greenville

-Great because you can see a whole lot further and you can’t play in the falls anyway.
+This hike is great in winter because you can see a whole lot further and you can’t play in the falls anyway.
 The waterfall is a long distance away from the overlook, you may want to bring binoculars.

 See a familiar trail in a whole new light.
 Compare the change in season.
 Enjoy seeing far through the trees.